nebari-dev/nebari-docs/docs/docs/tutorials/creating-new-environments.md

 While `conda` manages compatibility between the packages in the environment, we often face a different issue...

 An environment created with a list of packages _today_ can differ from that same environment created with the same list of packages _tomorrow_.
-This can happen because package dependencies have changed, new releases have occured, or even because a package is no longer available.
+This can happen because package dependencies have changed, new releases have occurred, or even because a package is no longer available.

 ### What is `conda-store`?